MWPainter/Deep-Neuroevolution-With-SharedWeights---Ensembling-A-Better-Solution/README.md

 ### Neuroevolution Todo
 #### Coding Todo
+- Uncomment and re-format to work with how r2r is now implemented
 - Make it actually work again (larger population? change algo a bit?)
 - Fine tuning
 - Fix ensemble idea